 Guests might take a long walk in Lithia Park, or a regional guided tour, or explore the burgeoning wine region, or take a hike to the top of Table Rock Mountain, or enjoy a day on the Rogue River.
 With such a filling breakfast guests quite often skip lunch and just head back to their accommodation for late afternoon tea and cookies.
 Then, it’s out to dinner and an evening theater performance.
 What could be better?

 The Rogue Valley

 Although the average stay in Ashland is three to four nights, don’t let that stop you from booking a longer stay.
 The entire Rogue Valley and surrounding region offers visitors a host of day trips.

 It wasn’t often that we could break away for the better part of an afternoon while we were in high tourist season at our B&B, but when we did one of our absolute favorite places to visit was Lake of the Woods.
 I’m not exactly sure as to why we fell in love with the lake and the stunning surrounding forest, and the old school wooden lodge, but we did.
 The lake spoke to us and it became our go-to respite.

 Once we arrived at the lake we would sit out on the deck and order cheeseburgers and fries.
-Long after finishing our lunch we’d still be on the deck – often sitting in brightly painted red Adirondack chairs – with our eyes cast upon the sun shimmering across the lake water.
+Long after finishing our lunch we’d still be on the deck.
+Sitting in brightly painted red Adirondack chairs with our eyes cast upon the sun shimmering across the lake water.
 Or, with our eyes closed and perhaps snoozing just a bit.
 Either way, it was a little slice of paradise.

 Destination Day Trips

 Located just 15 miles north of the CA/OR border, the Rogue Valley offers some of the finest recreational opportunities in the Pacific Northwest.
 Visitors to Ashland can head in just about any direction and within an hour or two, they can have their choice of destination day trips.
-Listed here are some of our favorites and each destination is linked to our post about our time spent at these incredible places.
+Here are some of our favorites.
+Each destination is linked to our post about our time spent at these incredible places.

 Why Everyone Should Visit Ashland, Oregon